DanielMistrik/Intro2Blockchain/_sources/chapters/baad/text.md

 One of the largest distributed/decentralized systems is after all the internet.
-Anyone can host a website and anyone can visit and this made managing payments very hard.
+Anyone can host a website and anyone can visit.
+This made managing payments very hard.
 Some websites use credit cards, but these can be misused by malicious websites, while others just trusted the customer would pay when the product would physically be delivered.
 In short *BGP* meant there was no clean